-For the 2018-2019 bar year, the program assisted more than 22,500 lawyers through online classes, live and video seminars, webcasts, website resources, and telephone and email inquiries.
-The Law Practice Management Program webpage received more than 14,000 visitors, with nearly 34,000 page views.
-The website provides online resources to help attorneys start, maintain, and grow their law practices, including webcasts, articles, forms, and checklists available to aid attorneys in acquiring the skills they need to manage a law office effectively and avoid further practice management-related complaints.
+For the 2019-2020 bar year, the program assisted more than 38,000 lawyers through online classes, live and video seminars, webcasts, website resources, and telephone and email inquiries.
+The Law Practice Management Program webpage received 18,874 visitors, with over 44,000 page views; the website provides online resources to help attorneys start, maintain, and grow their law practices, including webcasts, articles, forms, and checklists available to aid attorneys in acquiring the skills they need to manage a law office effectively and avoid further practice management-related complaints.
+TexasBarCLE provided 19,439 lawyers with law practice management CLE programming at 179 events.
+The Law Practice Management Program responded to the challenges of the coronavirus pandemic by providing Texas attorneys with CLE programming, online videos, how-to guides, and other resources to assist attorneys in adapting and maintaining their practices during the COVID-19 crisis.